weston-bailey/wfc/README.md

 # Wave Function Collapse

-Learning how to to [this](https://github.com/mxgmn/WaveFunctionCollapse)
+Learning how to do [this](https://github.com/mxgmn/WaveFunctionCollapse)

 Following along [here](https://terbium.io/2018/11/wave-function-collapse/)